 Other Social Proof

 You can add further social proof to your nonfiction author book page by including links to your other work, media coverage you’ve received, or adding awards stickers.
-If you have any of these available, go ahead and add them directly or via links to the sources or your other webpages.
+If you have any of these available, go ahead and add them directly or via links to the sources or your other web pages.

 Your Author and/or Speaker One Sheet